Tips for styling an easy, breezy summer vignette for your coffee table.

 Let’s start with the base.
 Since I created this summer vignette for my coffee table, I’m using my favorite woven basket.
 My coffee table is actually a large upholstered one, so not only does the basket serve to corral all of the items, it also gives me a solid base for the display.

-When I purchased this basket a few years ago, I didn’t know exactly where I would use it, but I loved the texture and woven design of it so it came right home with me.
+When I purchased this basket a few years ago, I didn’t know exactly where I would use it, but I loved the texture and woven material design of it so it came right home with me.

 If you stumble across a piece that you love, snap it up, even if you don’t know exactly where you’ll use it.
 I can’t tell you how many times I’ve kicked myself for not taking that piece of advice!